robinrendle/robinrendle.com/notes/isle-of-dogs.md

 title: Isle of Dogs
 date: 2018-04-01 11:06:00 -07:00
 tags:
-  - personal
+  - movies
-extract:
-  All of the parts fit; the graphic design was outstanding, the music was lovely.
+extract: All of the parts fit; the graphic design was outstanding, the music was lovely.
 But most importantly, the characters all had motivations and narrative arcs and all the things that I crave from a film.
 city: San Francisco
 country: California
 ---